isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/overview.md

 ## Created to suit the semester - part-time; 10 hours a week, from 30 July to 12 November

 Planning your timetables and thinking of additional internships to maximise your semester?
 Invest 10 hours a week with us and embark on a journey of invaluable industry knowledge and skills.
+Work schedule is flexible and tentatively, you will be working 5 hours in the office and 5 hours from home.

 ![Alt text for image on Isomer site](/images/Youth3.jpg)
 ## Get exclusive access to our Entrepreneurship Exposure Series as your training